slguerreiro/MaaS-Message-Generators/README.md

 # MaaS-Message-Generators
-Enterprise Integration / IST - 2019/2020 MaaS Kafka Message Generators to be used in the project.
+Enterprise Integration / IST - 2019/2020 MaaS Kafka Message Generators to be used in the project as simulator of clients performing actions in the MaaS (Mobility as a Service) platform.

 Firstly, verify if JAVA 8 is available, on your linux environment, using the command: